AzureAD/microsoft-authentication-library-for-android/README.md

 **Browser-delegated authentication:**

-It's simplest to create your configuration file as a "raw" resource file in your project resources.
-You'll be able to refer to this using the generated resource identifier when constructing an instance of PublicClientApplication.
-If you are registering your app in the Microsoft Entra admin center for the first time, you will also be provided with the detailed MSAL [Android configuration file](https://learn.microsoft.com/en-us/entra/msal/android/msal-configuration)
+Create your configuration file as a "raw" resource in your project.
+Refer to it using the generated resource identifier when constructing a `PublicClientApplication` instance..
+If you're registering your app in the Microsoft Entra admin center for the first time, you'll also be provided with the detailed MSAL [Android configuration file](https://learn.microsoft.com/en-us/entra/msal/android/msal-configuration)

 ```javascript
 {